-Degree apprenticeships are a new type of apprenticeship, which combine the workplace learning of a traditional apprenticeship with a higher education qualification.
+We manage a pilot programme of degree apprenticeships, a new type of apprenticeship that combines the workplace learning of a traditional apprenticeship with a higher education qualification.
 They can also include professional qualifications relevant to industry.

 Degree apprenticeship qualifications available in Wales are limited to three priority subject areas: